sonia-auv/documentation/docs/software/proc_navigation.md

 ### Usage Example

 A launch file exists for launching the `proc_navigation` package.
-One you have compiled and sourced the `devel/setup.bash` file, you can simply
+Once you have compiled and sourced the `devel/setup.bash` file, you can simply
 execute:

 	roslaunch proc_navigation proc_navigation.launch